-This is a representational list only to aid in your selection of equipment and in obtaining funding for it.
+This is a representational list only to aid in your selection and in obtaining funding.
 The prices listed here are for the 'Good' camera choice.
 Factor upwards if you choose the 'Best'.
-These are very approximate prices, rounded up, not including shipping.
-The color coding in the table is there to alert you to 'optional items', 'either/or items' as well as 'highly price-dependent items'.
+These are very approximate prices, rounded up, not including or shipping.
+Note: if you are purchasing the ePhoto Box, you will not need the Kaiser lights.